johnpatrickmorgan/FlowStacks/README.md

 ### Child coordinators

 Coordinators are just views themselves, so they can be presented, pushed, added to a `TabView` or a `WindowGroup`, and can be configured in all the normal ways views can.
 They can even be pushed onto a parent coordinator's navigation stack, allowing you to break out parts of your navigation flow into separate child coordinators.
 When doing so, it is best that the child coordinator is always at the top of the parent's routes stack, as it will take over responsibility for pushing and presenting new screens.
+Otherwise, the parent might attempt to push screen(s) when the child is already pushing screen(s), causing a conflict.

 ### Using View Models